 - 2 1/2 -3 tbsp olive oil (see notes)

 - 1 tbsp vinegar (sherry, red wine or pomegranate)

 - 1 tsp olive oil

 - 1 tsp cinnamon

 For the salad:

-- 1 large head of radicchio, chopped
+- 1 extra large head (or two medium) of radicchio, chopped

 - 100-200g blue cheese (see notes for alternatives)